yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 <!-- TODO: make sure that Firefox is really not doing anything smart here -->

 <aside>
-Using `<script defer>` only became a realistic option in the last few years.
+Using `&lt;script defer>` only became a realistic option in the last few years.
 IE9 and below had a fatal issue with it, causing content that uses defer to be [racily broken][ie9_defer], if the scripts actually have